How to Write a Script With an Advanced Plot

 Pay attention to the following script example.
 You may need it if you are going to write your own script.
 Check the manner in which the sample was written – it can serve as a template for your writing.
 We can say that our script example was written correctly according to the peculiarities of the genre.
 Improve your script by using our script writing examples!

 Click the images to see their full size.

 How to Write a Screenplay: Work on the Theme

 Theme is an artistic concept.
 After all, every human thought can be used as a theme, and the cinema, as well as any other art, can not set limits to its choice.
 The question can only be raised about the necessity or uselessness of it for the viewer.
 This issue is purely a public order, and its solution is not included in the tasks of this article.

 However, it is necessary to mention some formal requirements that can be brought to the choice of a topic solely due to the present state of cinematic art.
 Cinema is still a young form, and the wealth of its techniques is small; therefore it is possible to establish time boundaries, by no means attaching to them the value of laws.

 First of all, it is necessary to mention the scale of the topic.
-At one time there was a tendency, still existing now, to the choice of topics that capture material, extremely expanded both in space and in time.
+At one time there was a tendency, still existing now, to the choice of good script ideas that capture material, extremely expanded both in space and in time.
 Let’s take, for example, the American picture “Intolerance: Love’s Struggle Throughout the Ages.”
 Its topic can be defined as follows: Through all times and peoples, from distant eras to our days, man’s intolerance towards man is carried on by killing and bloodshed.